noir-lang/noir/docs/internal_notes/dev_docs/sandbox/components.md

 Responsibilities:

 - Returns the sibling path for the given `tree_id` at the given leaf `index`.
 - Can be injected into any context that requires path queries for a particular tree.
-Might be backed by implementations that call out to a server (where privacy doesn't matter, or during early development), or leverages some privacy tech (query via Nym), or could just point to a local `WorldStateSynchroniser`.
+Might be backed by implementations that call out to a server (where privacy doesn't matter, or during early development), or leverages some privacy tech (query via Nym), or could just point to a local `WorldStateSynchronizer`.

 ### RollupSource